16 Incredible First Nations Experiences Around Australia

 Image credit: Walkabout Adventures

-11/14A three-hour drive north of Cairns, Cape Tribulation is the world’s oldest surviving tract of low-land tropical rainforest, where the World Heritage-listed Daintree Rainforest meets the spectacular Great Barrier Reef.
+14/17A three-hour drive north of Gimuy (Cairns), Cape Tribulation is within the world’s oldest surviving tract of low-land tropical rainforest, where the World Heritage-listed Kaba Kada Daintree Rainforest meets the spectacular Great Barrier Reef.
 On a Walkabout Cultural Adventure Tour, you’ll stroll north of the Daintree around the Cape while a First Nations guide shares the history, culture and traditions of the Kuku Yalanji people.
 Feeling the tropical weather?
-You’ll have the opportunity to cool down in a freshwater stream along the way.
-You may even spot a cassowary during your adventure if luck is on your side.
+You’ll have the opportunity to cool down in a freshwater stream along the way – and may even spot a cassowary during your adventure, if luck is on your side.

-12/14Wander down to the Cairns Marina and get ready to set sail aboard a river cruise vessel for the Deadly Dinner.
-As the sun sinks beneath the horizon, the river-cruise vessel will journey to the wetlands and mangrove forests of East Trinity Reserve.
-A Welcome to Country Smoking Ceremony marks the start of your on-land adventure before a Mandingalbay Yidinji guide shares the traditional language and customs of their people.
-Light canapés will be served before your trip back to base, where you’ll enjoy unobstructed views of the glimmering city after dark.
+15/17Wander down to the Cairns Marlin Marina and get ready to set sail aboard the Mandingalbay Deadly After Dark Sunset Cruise.
+As the sun sinks beneath the horizon, the River Cruise vessel will journey to the wetlands and mangrove forests of East Trinity Reserve, part of the Mandingalbay Yidinji Indigenous Protected Area.
+A Welcome to Country Smoking Ceremony at the Yulu / Stingray Shelter marks the start of your on-land adventure before Mandingalbay Yidinji guides share the traditional language and customs of their people.
+Light canapes will be served before your trip back to base, where you’ll enjoy unobstructed views of the glimmering city after dark.

 Image credit: Mabu Buru